-I added the role of the public – in the recognition that the Spectrum was only useful if it was clear what the public’s role was.
+I added the role of The Public.
+It recognised that the IAP2 spectrum was only useful if it was clear what the public’s role was.

-And then, I lay the orbits of participation on its side and over the top to show how the Spectrum didn’t live in isolation on a pedestal – that it played with other theories and Models.
+And then, I lay the orbits of participation on its side and over the top.
+This showed how the spectrum didn’t live in isolation on a pedestal – that it played with other theories and Models.

 I still love it.

-But I’m realistic.
-I need more.
-The new IAP2 Model if Engagement, which is embedded into the new Australasian Certificate of Engagement – developed by me, Amanda Newbery, and Anne Patillo and Michelle Feenan – seeks to create another model for defining and planning engagement.
+The new IAP2 Model of Engagement, which is embedded into the new Australasian Certificate of Engagement – developed by me, Amanda Newbery, and Anne Patillo and Michelle Feenan – seeks to create another model for defining and planning engagement.